siderolabs/talos/docs/osctl/osctl_reset.md

 ```
       --graceful   if true, attempt to cordon/drain node and leave etcd (if applicable) (default true)
   -h, --help       help for reset
-      --reboot     if true, reboot the node after resetting (default is to shutdown) (default true)
+      --reboot     if true, reboot the node after resetting instead of shutting down
 ```

 ### Options inherited from parent commands